mtalebian/basic-data-validator/README.md

 * #### ```strongPassword(message)```
-  Requires the string value to be a strong password that has at least one lowercase letter, one uppercase letter, one digit, one special character, and is at least 8 characters long.
+  Requires the string value to be a strong password that has at least one lowercase letter, one uppercase letter, one digit, one special character, and is at least **8** characters long.
   ```js
   var schema = builder => builder.string()
         .strongPassword();
   ```
-       Default validation error: DefaultMessages.strongPassword
+       Default validation error: DefaultMessages.StrongPassword

 * #### ```mediumPassword(message)```
-  Requires the string value to be a medium password that has at least one lowercase letter, one uppercase letter, one digit, one special character, and is at least 6 characters long.
+  Requires the string value to be a medium password that has at least one lowercase letter, one uppercase letter, one digit, one special character, and is at least **6** characters long.
   ```js
   var schema = builder => builder.string()
         .mediumPassword();